devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 All in all, I think I fulfilled the goal I set myself when starting this guide.
 To bridge the gap between the basics of Flutter and clean, structured Flutter development.
 The result is a resource I would have liked to have when trying to bridge that gap myself.

 ## Future of the Guide and Next Steps
 This guide was commissioned by Capgemini Cologne [[@capgeminiCapgeminiHomePage2019]](https://www.capgemini.com/us-en/).
 It is supposed to introduce their mobile developers to the Flutter Framework and help them evaluate if it is a valid option for future projects.
-It will also be the basis for the bachelor thesis I am starting this November.
-In my thesis I will create and document a large scale Flutter application for Capgemini.
+It will also be the basis for the Bachelor Thesis I am starting this November.
+In my Thesis I will create and document a large scale Flutter application for Capgemini.
 It is supposed to be an example project that other developers can use as a guideline for creating their own large scale Flutter applications.
-More specifically, Capgemini has used the "My Thai Star" App [[@linaresMyThaiStar2019]](https://github.com/devonfw/my-thai-star) as a reference project for Angular [[@googlellcAngular2016]](https://angular.io/).
+More specifically, Capgemini has used the "My Thai Star" app [[@linaresMyThaiStar2019]](https://github.com/devonfw/my-thai-star) as a reference project for Angular [[@googlellcAngular2016]](https://angular.io/).
 I will create a Flutter version of it.

 ### Suggestion for Future Works
 One thing I and peers in the mobile development community [[@biorn-hansenSurveyTaxonomyCore2018]](http://doi.acm.org/10.1145/3241739) would like to see is more scientific research on the Flutter Framework: Lagre scale benchmarking, usability tests, scalability tests, architecture evaluation and so on.